 Having seen where the arrogant certainty of Modernity had led, Postmodernity was characterised more by the nihilism and relativism that comes with seeing the world from countless perspectives.

-And as time has passed and Postmodernism has worked to fulfil the promises that Modernity had reneged on, a new worldview has begun to emerge.
-This new cultural phase, Metamodernism, takes the irony and manifold perspectives of Postmodernism and integrates it with the optimism and audacity of Modernity.
-It is a synthesis that strives to take the big picture perspective of Modernity — which Metamodernism finds essential for tackling the major crises facing the world today — while maintaining the depth and biting self-reflection of Postmodernity.
+And as time has passed and Postmodernism has worked to fulfil the promises that Modernism had reneged on, a new worldview has begun to emerge.
+This new cultural phase, Metamodernism, takes the irony and manifold perspectives of Postmodernism and integrates them with the optimism and audacity of Modernism.
+It transcends the conflict of Modernism vs Postmodernism with a synthesis that strives to take the big-picture perspective of Modernity — which Metamodernism finds essential for tackling the major crises facing the world today — while maintaining the depth and biting self-reflection of Postmodernity.
 This is what we’ll be exploring in the next instalment of The Living Philosophy.